zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 `tox_friend_add_invitation` or `tox_friend_add_legacy_address` or
 `tox_friend_add_norequest` if decoding is successful (perhaps after prompting for a friend request message in the first two cases).

-## Remark on IP addresses
-As with other parts of the tox protocol (namely, finding friends by DHT pubkey, hole punching, and connecting to friends via a TCP server), the DHT Announcements system makes no attempt to prevent third parties from observing pairs of IP addresses being used by tox friends.
-An attacker with moderate resources could accumulate a lot of such information.
-To protect against this, users must rely on existing techniques to minimise the extent to which an IP address identifies a user, such as regular permutation of IP addresses within a large pool, mitigation of tracking techniques like http cookies, and anonymising relays such as Tor or VPNs.

-## High-level description of the system
-DHT nodes permit storing small quantities of world-readable data, termed "announcements".
-Using this, we "announce" ourselves by placing our connection info on the DHT for our friends to find.
-These announcements are encrypted such that only the intended recipient(s) can read them, and signed where appropriate.
-The DHT locations of these announcements are determined in such a way that the intended recipients can find them, but others can't determine our long-term identity based on the location.
-To prevent tracking us across sessions based on where we announce, the locations vary with time.

-Our tox address specifies one such announce location.
-Using this, those who know our address can find us and send us a friend request.
-This location is also used by existing friends to find us, and we make individual announcements for friends who may not have our latest tox address.

 # Announcements